bkesterJP/content-ops-starter-jp2/content/pages/index.md

         text: >
           Vorga was a promising cloud and hardware offering to help cannabis producers precisely measure THC and CDB levels.
-It was a bet on regulations forming across various states. but the company got caught in the Cannabis market meltdown.
+It was a bet on regulations forming across various states, but the company got caught in the Cannabis market meltdown.